Rubber band gun: Rotary

 A rubber band rotary gun consists of between 3 and 12 repeater RBGs arranged on a cylindrical "rotor" as barrels.
 The rotor rotates with either a crank or a motor, and each individual barrel is fired as it reaches the top of its locus.

 The original tripod-mounted rubber band rotary gun, patented by Surefire Products, was featured on the Gadget Show on UK television in March 2007 and January 2010.

 A twelve-barrel rotary gun using twelve-shot repeater mechanisms can fire 144 rubber bands automatically.
 It is fired by manually rotating a crank handle and pulling a firing trigger.

 Motorized RBGs with rotary barrels are among the latest developments in the world of rubber band guns.
 In November 2007, Anthony Smith completed the Disintegrator, a 288-shot motorized rubber band gun with 2 12-barrel counter-rotating rotors.
 This gun can be mounted on a tripod or fired from the hip, and can fire more than 40 rounds per second.

 There are two common versions of the rubber band rotary gun mechanism:

 String-operated

 A rotor with a pre-prepared string spooled around it pulls off rubber bands one-by-one as it is unwound from the rotor and off the barrel.
 The string is wound around one barrel, then a rubber band placed on that barrel, then the next barrel, and so on until the string can be pulled and the bands fired.

-Escapement

-Each barrel has an escapement mechanism on it with a releaser that is pressed once the barrel reaches a certain point.